-Is there a future for equities in institutional po
+Is there a future for equities in institutional portfolios?

 Three years of bear markets have plagued investors across Europe and around the world.
 In some instances falling bond yields, driving up the liabilities, have compounded the problem.
 Notwithstanding the recent rally in global markets, many investors continue to question whether there is a future in equity investment.